TSChallenges/npci-mlops-assignment-10-soudhaminich/README.md

 **2. Create a Codespace**
 * Create a GitHub Codespace using the repository with default selection for Branch and Region, for Machine type select **4-core**.
 You can also change the Machine type to 4-core even after starting the Codespace.
+* (this repository is your own copy of the main repository, us this for creating a new codespace.No need to create a new repo)
 **3. Setting up Kubernetes cluster** [2 Marks]
 * Set up a single-node Minikube on your Codespace.
 * Switch to root and start Minikube.